dcknuth/pi_pico_lamp/README.md

 1. Make sure the LED strip is wrapped enough not to get in the way of the cover going on
 1. Make sure the USB micro cable is plugged in and that the Pico is laying reasonably flat
 1. Gently grab the cover just above the cutout for the USB cable and on the opposite side
-1. Line up the cover so it will go over the base with the cutout where the UBS cable is
+1. Line up the cover so it will go over the base with the cutout where the USB cable is
 1. If needed to clear the tabs, very gently squeeze the top to clear the tabs (which should be opposite your fingers if lined up correctly) and lower onto the base
 1. Move slightly if needed until you feel the bumps on the tabs align with the divots in the cover
 1. Plug into a computer, charger or portable battery to turn on the power.
 Leave the USB micro cable plugged into the lamp and turn on/off by removing the USB A side (it's too much pressure to do it from the micro side)

-No matter which enclosure your used, you can always plug back into a computer and update your lighting display from the CircuitPython web site
+No matter which enclosure your used, you can always plug back into a computer and update your lighting display from the CircuitPython website

 ## If You Need More
 I have only preloaded the libraries needed for the examples that we ran.
 If you need additional modules to do what you want, you can go to [https://circuitpython.org/libraries](https://circuitpython.org/libraries) to get them.
 You will probably need to search for what you need and then copy the matching **mpy** file into the *lib* directory in the CIRCUITPY drive